 All derivatives, whether designated in a hedging relationship or not, are required to be recorded at estimated fair value.
 If the derivative is designated as a cash flow hedge, the effective portion of changes in the estimated fair value of the derivative is recorded in OCI and reclassified to earnings when the hedged item affects earnings, and the ineffective portion of changes in the estimated fair value of the derivative is recognized in net realized investment gain (loss).
-If the derivative is designated as a fair value hedge, changes in the estimated fair value of the hedging derivative, including amounts measured as ineffectiveness, and changes in the estimated fair value of the hedged item related to the designated risk being hedged, are reported in net realized investment gain (loss).
+If the derivative is designated as a fair value hedge, changes in the estimated fair value of the hedged item related to the designated risk being hedged, are reported in net realized investment gain (loss).
 The change in estimated value of the hedged item associated with the risk being hedged is reflected as an adjustment to the carrying amount of the hedged item.
-For derivative instruments not designated as a hedge, the change in estimated fair value of the derivative is recorded in net realized investment gain (loss).
+For derivative instruments not designated as a hedge, the change in estimated fair value of the derivative investment gain (loss).